valdas-v1/Fatal-Police-Shooting-in-United-States/README.md

 # Fatal Police Shooting in the United States
-[This project](notebook.ipynb) will take a look at killings that took place at the hands of police officers in the United States from the beginning of 2015 to February 2017.
-The main goal is to explore the data, provide a list of issues and propose a plan on how to tackle these issues.
+A visual and statistical analysis exploring the data of killings that took place at the hands of police officers in the United States from the beginning of 2015 to February 2017.
+In [this project](notebook.ipynb), I explored the rate of mental illness and racial bias among fatal police shootings and performed hypothesis testing.
+Later, I tried grouping similar cases with dimensionality reduction and clustering.
+And finally, I built a tree-based machine learning model to classify the race of the victim.

 More details about the dataset can be found [here](https://www.kaggle.com/washingtonpost/police-shootings)